Jonathan Strange & Mr Norrell

-In the Fall of 2015, the Mythgard Academy and Signum University President Dr. Corey Olsen will be taking an in-depth look at Susanna Clarke’s modern tale of Victorian magic: Jonathan Strange & Mr Norrell.
+In the Fall of 2015, the Mythgard Academy and Signum University President Dr. Corey Olsen will be taking an in-depth look at Susanna Clarke’s modern tale of early 19th century magic: Jonathan Strange & Mr Norrell.

 Coming off the recent popularity of the BBC miniseries adaptation, this is a great time to delve into a book that has become something of a classic in a relatively short amount of time.
 First published in 2004, this is by far the most recent book that we’ve looked at in the Mythgard Academy series to date.
 Dr. Olsen will be forced to dust off and re-don his Modern Fantasy cap (it’s slightly less pointy than older fantasy caps).

 As with all of our Mythgard Academy seminars, the discussions are open to anyone and everyone, with no payment required.
 We reserve 100 spots on a first-come basis for each live session, and every session both video and audio recordings of the sessions will be available on this web page, through the Mythgard podcast feed, and on our iTunes U course.

 This series is made possible by the generosity of everyone who supported our fundraising campaign last fall.
 The topics of our Academy discussions are nominated and elected entirely by our generous donors.
 So far this year we’ve adventured through the land of Florin in The Princess Bride and studied two volumes of The History of Middle-earth series: The Book of Lost Tales, Part II and The Lays of Beleriand.
 Now, the Mythgard Academy electors – also known as the Council of the Wise – have deemed Jonathan Strange & Mr Norrell to be our next doom.